Skip to main content?

 00:23:34

-She recently founded “Daarna”, a community-based organization which believes in social equity and community-based designs as solutions to end displacement.
-They partner with refugees, local communities, and activists to provide resources which can empower those forcibly displaced to heal, adjust, and build their new communities.
-Their latest project, “Ahlan”, is a mobile app based on “This is Home” to help refugees familiarize themselves with their new neighborhoods and cities.
+Recently, Rania founded Daarna, a community-based organization that believes in social equity and community-based designs as solutions to end displacement.
+By partnering with refugees, local communities, activists, and organizations, such as the DC based Fresh Start Refugees organization, Daarna aims to provide resources that can empower those forcibly displaced to heal, adjust, and build their new communities.
+The organization’s latest project, “Ahlan”, is a mobile app based on This is Home to help refugees familiarize themselves with their new neighborhoods and cities.

 We were fortunate enough to be joined by Rania on our podcast Social Design Insights, where she shared with us her vision of a world where refugees are welcome.